Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Data Collection

 \subsection{Ethereum Network Coverage}

 To understand our coverage of the Ethereum Beacon network, we gather measurements of all nodes in the network via our own \textit{crawler} implementation.

-Similarly to the Execution network of Ethereum (detailed in \cite{kiffer2021under} and \cite{gao2019topology}), a node in the Beacon network keeps \textit{a peer table} of nodes they have heard about, which they reference when they need to make more peer connections.
-Appendix~\ref{app:crawler} describes our crawler implementation which we use to enumerate through peer tables for all nodes we hear about in the network.
+Similarly to the execution network of Ethereum (detailed in \cite{kiffer2021under} and \cite{gao2019topology}), a node in the Beacon network keeps \textit{a peer table} of nodes they have heard about, which they reference when they need to make more peer connections.
+The peer table is based on the Kademlia hash table \cite{maymounkov2002kademlia} where each node stores ENRs\footnote{An ENR record encodes various information about a node including its network public key, IP, TCP/UDP ports, protocols supported and their versions, among others.} into buckets containing nodes whose ids (a 256-bit unique identifier computed from the ENR) has an XOR distance of $i$ from itself for $0\leq i <256$.
+Nodes periodically update their peer tables using the discv5 peer discovery protocol \cite{discv5}.
+We leverage the discovery protocol messages to enumerate a node's peer table, and repeat this for all nodes we hear about in the network.

-We run our crawler starting at 00:00 UTC on May 7, 8, and 9, and record all discovered ENRs\footnote{An ENR record encodes various information about a node including its network public key, IP, TCP/UDP ports, protocols supported and their versions, among others.} for nodes running on the main Beacon network.
+We run our crawler starting at 00:00 UTC on May 7, 8, and 9, and record all discovered ENRs for nodes running on the main Beacon network.
 We discover an average of 16.5K unique IPs (20K unique node IDs) running on the mainnet each day, with a cumulative 20,240 IPs (28,998 IDs) found in the three days of crawls.

-Additionally, each hour we send an in-protocol ping message to all ENRs discovered in the previous crawl to distinguish nodes that are reachable in the network (i.e., are not behind a NAT or firewall and thus can accept incoming connections from our \textsc{Rainbow} nodes).
-We discover an average of 8.1K unique IPs (8.4K node IDs) that are reachable (at some point) each day, with a total of 8,941 IPs (9,468 IDs) of reachable nodes found in the three-day measurement period.
+Additionally, each hour we send an in-protocol ping message to all ENRs discovered in the previous crawl to distinguish nodes that are reachable in the network (i.e., are not behind a NAT or firewall and thus can accept incoming connections from our \textsc{Rainbow} nodes), we show this in Figure \ref{fig:crawler_reachable}.\footnote{We note that the in-protocol ping messages use the node's ENR value, and some nodes do not respond if the ENR used is not up-to-date.
+Since the ENR changes if any of the values encoded change (e.g., a change in subnet subscriptions), ENRs change with some frequency.
+The gradual drop of responses over time we see in Figure \ref{fig:crawler_reachable} can be explained by both general network churn and ENRs learned in the previous crawl becoming outdated.} We discover an average of 8.1K unique IPs (8.4K node IDs) that are reachable (at some point) each day, with a total of 8,941 IPs (9,468 IDs) of reachable nodes found in the three-day measurement period.

 Thus, we can lower-bound the number of reachable online nodes in the network during our measurement period as 8,941.
 Our \textsc{Rainbow} nodes are able to maintain sufficiently long connections with approximately half of these (see Section~\ref{sec:peeroverview}).